rocicorp/diff-server/README2.md

 In Replicant we turn the knob further: nodes do not coordinate synchronously to establish order, or for any other reason.
 Instead nodes execute transactions completely locally, responding immediately to the application.
 A log is maintained at each node of the order transactions occurred in.
-Asynchronously, nodes coordinate with an external service (typically the application's own servers) to establish a total order for all transactions across all nodes.
+Asynchronously, when connectivity allows, nodes coordinate with an external service (typically the application's own servers) to establish a total order for all transactions across all nodes.
 This log is then replicated to each node.
 This will commonly result in a node learning about transactions that occurred "in the past" from its point of view (because they happened on disconnected node).
 In that case, the node rewinds back to the most recent shared state and replays the transactions in the correct order.

-Thus, once all nodes have the same log, they will execute the same set of transactions and arrive at the same database state.
+Thus, once all nodes have the same log, they will execute the same sequene of transactions and arrive at the same database state.
 What's more, as we will see, most types of what are commonly termed "merge conflicts" are naturally handled in this model without any extra work from the application developer.